Seahawks sign LSU track star Cyril Grayson as a receiver

 The Seahawks on Monday signed former LSU track star Cyril Grayson as a receiver.

-That Cyril Grayson hasn’t played football since 2011 might make him a longshot to become a member of the Seahawks’ roster in 2017.
+That Cyril Grayson hasn’t played football since 2011 might make him a longshot to become a member of the Seahawks’ 53-man roster in 2017.

-But it also makes him a candidate to be maybe the most intriguing story of training camp after he signed with Seattle as a receiver on Monday.
+But it also makes him a candidate to stand as probably the most intriguing story of training camp after he signed with Seattle as a receiver last week, with the team making an official announcement Monday.

-As noted in the Seahawks’ announcement of his signing, Grayson was a track star at LSU who hasn’t played football since high school.
+Grayson was a track star at LSU who hasn’t played football since high school.
 But the 5-9, 178-pounder took part in LSU’s Pro Day last week and a 4.33 40 time helped convince the Seahawks to sign him.
 Grayson then took a trip to Seattle Thursday.
+Since he was a fifth-year senior who had not played college football he was deemed a free agent and eligible to sign immediately rather than being subject to the draft and he signed with Seattle at the end of his visit.

 Grayson, 23, won four NCAA track titles while at LSU, all on relays, with the school calling him “one of the most decorated relay runners in the history of the LSU Track & Field program.”
 Grayson specialized in the 200, 400 and 800 and was a three-time qualifier for the 400 meters at the NCAA East Preliminary Rounds running personal bests of 46.51 indoors and 45.91 outdoors in the 400 meters at LSU.